Lord-Topa/LearningPython/README.md

 # LearningPython
-A collection of programs that I have written while learning python
+A collection of programs that I have written while learning Python